If you can answer “yes” to either question below it may be time to examine your emotions and the power they hold in your life.

-Faith-based emotional sobriety does not mean suppressing or denying emotions.
+Faith-based Emotional Sobriety does not mean suppressing or denying emotions.
 It does mean, however, learning to steward them well.
 For instance, not granting our emotions liberty or authority to create destructive space in our minds.
-With God’s help our emotions (chaotic or otherwise) can be the data we explore, not only understand ourselves better, but learn how to make informed, healthy responses.
+With God’s help our emotions (chaotic or otherwise) can help us, not only to understand ourselves better, but learn how to make informed, healthy responses.
 The outline below is a preview of Faith-Based-Sobriety’s topics of online discussions.
 CONTACT US for more information.

-- As humans we have a tendency to put on a front when it comes to difficult emotions.
+- As humans we have a tendency to deny (or be unaware of the complexities) of our difficult emotions.
 This hinders our ability to understand the role our emotions play in healthy mental processing.
-Admitting our struggle opens the door to the journey of healing.
+Becoming aware opens the door to the journey of healing.
 We come together to encourage each other on this journey of emotional and spiritual intelligence.

 5. We seek to understand the role of the mind when it comes to our emotions.

 - Our emotional struggles often go deeper than we realize being traced back to influence of the mind.

 6. We commit to the practice of seeking God’s presence and His other-worldly view for our emotional health.

 - We set aside regular time for meditation with God, knowing that it is in active relationship with Him (not rules or theology) that divine healing flourishes.
 God’s kingdom perspective is lovely and shockingly refreshing.
 His light illuminates a healing view.

 7. We learn to accept the things we cannot change or have answers for.

 - So much of life’s unanswered difficulties plague our minds and emotions.
 We seek to discover the difference between the things we can and cannot change.